-If, for some reason, you do need to replace the mesh on your Crimsafe or Prowler Proof doors and windows, we recommend to call and book a free consulation with the experienced team at Securelux.
+If, for some reason, you do need to replace the mesh on your Crimsafe doors and windows, we recommend to call and book a free consulation with the experienced team at Securelux.
 We have a wide range of security solutions for doors and windows, and look after the entire process, from quote to manufacture to install.

 Cleaning Crimsafe Mesh